QuentinRa/blog.quentinra.dev/info/android/index.md

 </div></div>

 **TIP**: you should rely on <kbd>CTRL+F</kbd> to search for attributes, or by clicking on the search icon at the top of the "Attributes" window.

+**TIP**: you will most likely have a time when you want to replace a view with another view.
+In the component tree, right-click on a view, and use "convert view".
+You could also manually get the job done by directly editing the `.fxml`.

 <hr class="sl">